booniepepper/yaml2toml/README.md

 ---

-_Note: This little script is nice for a one-off action.
-If you need to do lots of conversions, or need more file formats supported, check out [`yj`](https://github.com/sclevine/yj)._
+_Note: This little script is nice for a one-off conversion.
+Check out [`yj`](https://github.com/sclevine/yj) for a tool with more formats, features, support, etc._